abhineet123/p2s-video/README.md

 We have used python 3.10 on Ubuntu 22.04 for most of our testing but it should also work on any python version > 3.8 and any non-ancient linux distro.

 Windows support is limited to CPU-only training and inference since pix2seq needs tensorflow 2.15 and Google stopped releasing GPU-versions of tensorflow pip package after 2.10.
-Of course, you can always compile tensorflow from source to install the required version.
+GPU-support requires tensorflow 2.15 to be compiled from source.

 virtualenv:
 ```